HumanSignal/label-studio/docs/source/tags/table.md

 ### Example

-Basic labeling configuration for text in a table
+Basic labeling configuration for text in a table.

 ```html
 <View>